 We have a variety of affinity groups at First Baptist Church of Asheville.
-These include Christian Crafters, hiking, yoga, Zumba, Tai Chi, youth basketball league, men’s softball, Girls’ Night Out, and more.
+These include Christian Crafters, hiking, yoga, Zumba, pickup basketball league, and more.

 We would love to help you get connected with one or more of them, whether you are interested in church “membership” or not.
 If you are interested in one of these groups or in beginning a group based on a common interest, please let us know.
 Contact Tommy Bratton for more information.